Peru Birdwatching Tours

-Wilson Díaz – Co-founder of Green Tours: With no more than 10 birdwatching tours in Peru per year, all tours are lead by Wilson Díaz, manager and founder of Green Tours.
+Wilson Díaz – Co-founder of Green Tours: With no more than 10 Peru birdwatching tours per year, all tours are lead by Wilson Díaz, manager and founder of Green Tours.
 Always travelling with the support of local guides for the different sites he visits (local guides know best!).
 Smalls groups make it easy to give highly personalised service with the staff always taking care of everything that a nature traveller might need.

 Asociación Green Tours is a non-profit organisation committed to the conservation of nature and the wellbeing of the people living in the natural areas where Green Tours regularly runs its birding tours within Peru.